Jawschamp/Unofficial-Epic-Games-products/Polaris/README.md

 **I WAS BANNED FROM THAT DISCORD IF YOU HAVE DETAILS ON THE LATEST CHANGES OF THE DLL PLEASE DM ME OR MAKE A PULL REQUEST**

-**Since the Polaris Team can't tell you how to setup this up for risk of "distributing" violation of Epic's Fortnite Licence Agreement I will show you how to do it!**
+**Since the Polaris Team can't tell you how to set this up for risk of "distributing" violation of Epic's Fortnite Licence Agreement I will show you how to do it!**

 So most of this will be the same as [Lawin Setup](https://github.com/Jawschamp/FortnitePrivateServersGuide/tree/master/Lawin) look at that too
 But I will just go through this again for the **Nubs**